Danielatonge/PresenceTracker/README.md

     fbs freeze

-This creates the folder `target/Tutorial`.
+This creates the folder `target/PresenceTracker`.
 You can copy this directory to any other computer (with the same OS as yours) and run the app there!

 ## Creating an installer
-On Windows, this would be an executable called `TutorialSetup.exe`.
+On Windows, this would be an executable called `PresenceTracker.exe`.
-On Mac, mountable disk images such as `Tutorial.dmg` are commonly used.
+On Mac, mountable disk images such as `PresenceTracker.dmg` are commonly used.
 On Linux, `.deb` files are common on Ubuntu, `.rpm` on Fedora / CentOS, and `.pkg.tar.xz` on Arch.